-The primary reason for the failure of the company was the budget constraints.
+The primary reason for the startup’s failure was the budget constraints.
 There was no way they were to compete with giants like Netflix and Amazon Prime.

 “Netflix and Amazon are spending $5-10 million on one show in India, and we had a total content budget of $15 million.
 Even the marketing budget that was given to us was just $8 million.
 You cannot create a big OTT play with such a low budget,” .

 Further, an investment was preferred in a country where their rank was high rather than in India, where it wasn’t.